o3de/o3de.org/content/docs/userguide/animation/editor/blending-posesubtract.md

 ---
-description: ' Use the Pose Subtract node in &ALYlong; &animation-editor; to subtract one pose from another. '
+description: ' Use the Pose Subtract node in Amazon Lumberyard Animation Editor to subtract one pose from another. '
 title: Pose Subtract Node
 ---